Will Purdue cover the spread vs. Alabama? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- The Crimson Tide have been listed as an underdog of +220 or more on two occasions this season and won both games.
+- The average total in Purdue's matchups this year is 152.1, 10.4 fewer points than this game's over/under.

+- The Boilermakers are 2-1 this season when entering a game favored by -225 or more on the moneyline.

-- The moneyline set for this matchup implies Alabama has a 31.2% chance of walking away with the win.
+- The moneyline for this contest implies a 69.2% chance of a victory for Purdue.

 Purdue vs. Alabama Over/Under Stats